 We don't provide support for third-party modifications, unless otherwise specified.
 This means that we’re unable to help further with setup or troubleshooting.

-If a customization is unsupported, there are links at the bottom of its guide to point you in the right direction, like a third-party's documentation or support team, our peer-to-peer Answers forum, or Squarespace Specialists.
+If a customization is unsupported, there are links at the bottom of its guide to point you in the right direction, like a third-party's documentation or support team, our peer-to-peer Answers forum, or Squarespace Experts.

 Using your third-party service

 For help, we recommend starting with your service’s documentation or contacting their support teams.
 Find a relevant help article on their site, or ask them for embed code you can add to Squarespace.
 You can also search our Answers forum for peer-to-peer advice.
-If you need professional coding or design assistance, a Squarespace Specialist can help.
+If you need professional coding or design assistance, a Squarespace Expert can help.

 Adding an external link